Windsor, Berkshire: Georgian and Victorian periods

-In 1778, there was a resumption of the royal presence, with George III at the Queen's Lodge and, from 1804, at the castle.
+In 1778, there was a resumption of the royal visits to Windsor, although not to the castle as this was in a state of decay.
+Rather, George III extended a summer house first built by Queen Anne, that faced the upper ward walls, and known as the Garden House.
+The extended building was renamed Upper lodge, but owing to George II's ill health, part of the royal apartments in the castle were refurbished in 1804 for his use.
 This started a period of new development in Windsor, with the building of two army barracks.
-However the associated large numbers of soldiers led to a major prostitution problem by 1830, in a town where the number of streets had little changed since 1530.
+However the associated large numbers of soldiers led to a major prostitution problem by 1830, in a town where the number of streets had little changed since 1400.
 In the 18th century the town traded with London selling the Windsor Chair which was actually made in Buckinghamshire.

 A number of fine houses were built in this period, including Hadleigh House on Sheet Street, which was built in 1793 by the then mayor of Windsor, William Thomas.
 In 1811 it was the home of John O'Reilly, the apothecary-surgeon to George III.
 Windsor Castle was the westernmost sighting-point for the Anglo-French Survey (1784–1790), which measured the precise distance between the Royal Greenwich Observatory and the Paris Observatory by trigonometry.
 Windsor was used because of its relative proximity to the base-line of the survey at Hounslow Heath.

 The substantial redevelopment of the castle in the subsequent decade and Queen Victoria's residence from 1840, as well as the coming of two railways in 1849, signalled the most dramatic changes in the town's history.
 These events catapulted the town from a sleepy medieval has-been to the centre of empire – many European crowned heads of state came to Windsor to visit the Queen throughout the rest of the 19th century.
 Unfortunately, excessive redevelopment and 'refurbishment' of Windsor's medieval fabric at this time resulted in widespread destruction of the old town, including the demolition of the old parish church of St John the Baptist in 1820.
-The original had been built around 1135.
+The original had been built in stages from about 1135, with significant enhancement work in the 14th century, including the construction of a spire and the addition of two chapels in the 15th.
+One built by the fraternity of the Holy Trinity, and a second by the town corporation, and dedicated to the Virgin.